Up to 50% off sofas & mattresses — limited‑time deals.

 How does it handle routine messes and pet life?

-It performed best with quick, consistent cleanup habits, and the overall fabric positioning is geared toward practical maintenance.
+It handled day-to-day messes best with quick cleanup habits, and the overall fabric positioning is geared toward practical maintenance.

 Is the 63" configuration big enough for two adults to lounge?

-Two adults fit comfortably for sitting and casual lounging, but it started to feel tight once we tried to fully stretch out.
+Two adults fit comfortably for sitting and casual lounging, but it starts to feel tight once both people want to fully stretch out.

 Previous post